AqwamCreates/DataPredict-Agent/docs/API.md

 #### Returns:

-* thread: The thread that controls the agent's chatting ability.
+* chatThread: The thread that controls the agent's chatting ability.

 ### bindFreeWillToAgent()